geersenthil/geersenthil/README.md

 - 👋 Hi, I’m Geerthika Senthil
 - 👀 I’m interested in software development and data engineering.
 I’m interested in software development and data engineering.
 I gained practical experience in both areas while working at the Ministry of Attorney General and PepsiCo.
 My Preferred Languages are:
    - Ruby on Rails for Backend Development
-   - JavaScript, HTML and CSS for Frontend Development
+   - React, Node.js for Frontend Development
    - Python for Data Processing & Analysis
    - Java for Object Oriented Programming
 - 🌱 I’m currently delving into machine learning concepts like natural language processing.